|UC Irvine Endourology Fellowship Program|

 Teaching and Training

 Training, Education, Experience, and Other Requirements: Candidates must be board eligible urologists or have recently passed the FLEX exam with application made for Urology Board eligibility.
+They must also have a valid California medical license prior to beginning the fellowship.

 Must be able to assist in patient handling during emergencies and fulfill all of the duties outlined above.